 How Cross-Dressing Helped Send Joan of Arc to the Stake

-In 1425, a devout 13-year-old Joan first heard the voices of saints, urging her to lead troops into battle.
+In 1425, a devout 13-year-old Joan first heard the voices of saints (St. Michael the Archangel, St. Catherine of Alexandria, and St. Margaret of Antioch), urging her to lead troops into battle.
 At 17 years old, she convinced Sir Robert de Baudricourt, commander of a royal garrison, to let her go see Charles VII.
 While traveling to court, she began to dress like a man.

 The prince was skeptical of Joan but desperate for a way to end the war, so he arranged for her to accompany his armed forces.
-The young woman, clad in armor, carrying a white banner embroidered with fleurs-de-lis, inspired the downtrodden troops, offering key motivation in the decisive battle of Orléans in 1429.
-After a series of other victorious battles, Joan helped Charles VII hold his coronation, standing near him during the ceremonies.
+The young woman, clad in white armor atop a white horse, carrying a white banner embroidered with fleurs-de-lis, inspired the downtrodden troops, offering key motivation and helping deliver necessary supplies and reinforcements in the decisive battle of Orléans in 1429.
+After a series of other victorious battles, Joan helped Charles VII hold his coronation in Reims, standing near him during the ceremonies.

 But the war wasn’t won, and the Burgundians captured Joan during a skirmish outside Compiègne.
-They delivered her to the English, who turned her over to an ecclesiastical court at Rouen, which tried her for heresy and witchcraft.
+They delivered her to the English for 10,000 Francs, and they then turned her over to an ecclesiastical court at Rouen, which tried her for heresy and witchcraft.

 When her captors asked why she wore men’s clothing, Joan replied, “Dress is but a small matter.”
 But upon repeated questioning, she hinted that wearing female garb imperiled her chastity.
 (The soldier’s clothing she wore included a complicated series of straps connecting the hose and tunic—much harder to take off than a dress.)
 When told she could not attend mass unless she wore a dress, she said, “the dress of those who receive the Sacrament can have no importance.”